-Nine- to 11-year-old players are beginning to think abstractly and understand the team concept of soccer, notes coach Jeff Pill, women's national staff coach for U.S. Soccer serving Region 1.
+Nine- to 11-year-old players are beginning to think abstractly and understand the team concept of soccer, notes coach Jeff Pill, women’s national staff coach for U.S. Soccer serving Region 1.
 They are able to handle complex sequences of skills.
-They haven't lost the sense of humor of younger players, though, so fun games will be a hit with the U-12 age set.
-"These players like crazy games with lots of action," Pills concludes.
-You can find time during your practices to keep them engaged and amused.
+They haven’t lost the sense of humor of younger players, though, so fun games will be a hit your U-12 age players.
+“These players like crazy games with lots of action,” Pill concludes.
+You can find time when you practice with your kids to keep them engaged and amused.

 Keepaway